-There are many different types of kinship care, and the kinship care arrangements are grouped as either informal or formal.
+There are different types of kinship care, which are grouped into informal or formal arrangements.
+This includes:

 Children are best placed within their family and should be supported to remain within their families where possible.
 Where this is not possible, we should then be considering a family arrangement as a potential care plan for the child.